 The inguinal canal is located at the base of the abdomen in both men and women.
-In men the testicles descend through the canal, shortly before birth.
+In men, the testicles descend through the channel shortly before birth.
 In women, the ligament of the uterus is in the canal.
-When a hernia occurs in this passage, it results in a protruding protrusion, becoming painful to the movement.
+A hernia in this passage results in a protruding protrusion, becoming painful to the movement.

 Symptoms of inguinal hernia

 These types of hernias are more noticeable because of their physical appearance, causing bumps along the pubic area, which can increase in size when the person stands up or coughs.
 This type of hernia can be painful or sensitive to touch.